OpenfabricAI Page pattern

 The Potential of Decentralized AI

 Data exists across complex interlinked systems, with varying storage, computational, and analytical needs.
-Artificial Intelligence, demonstrated by machines, is where we start leveraging technological advancements in order to coordinate, sequence, control, and interconnect systems.
+Artificial Intelligence (AI), demonstrated by machines, is where we can start to leverage technological advancements in order to coordinate, sequence, control, and interconnect systems.
 Most innovations to date take the form of localized AI, which can lead to General AI given the right ecosystem of collaboration.
 AI grew from the foundations of a mechanical bedrock of machines that were first used on the factory floor, and then grew into the cyber domain of processing.

 The Case for Decentralization